port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/examples/resource-mapping-examples.md

 ## Map repositories, Dependabot Alerts, and Code scan alerts

-In the following example, you will ingest your GitHub repositories and their alerts (Dependabot and Code scan alerts) to Port.
-You may use the following Port blueprint definitions and `port-app-config.yml`:
+The following example shows how to ingest your GitHub repositories and their alerts (Dependabot and Code scan alerts) into Port.
+You can use the following Port blueprint definitions and `port-app-config.yml`:

 <RepositoryBlueprint/>